 You and your family can be more involved in the farming process, enjoy fresh picked vegetables throughout the season and help us preserve open land in the area.

-Veronica's Garden 2021 season will run from June 26 (weather permitting) to October 16, a total of 17 weeks.
+Garden RIDGEFIELD PICKUP 2022 season will run from June 265(weather permitting) to October 15, a total of 17 weeks.
 Shares for the season are $600 for FULL SHARE and

 $400 for HALF SHARE.

-Members will pick up their share from our Ridgefield farm stand location.
+Members will pick up their share from our Ridgefield farm stand location. in front of Bobo's Cafe oat 32

+Danbury Road.
 Shares usually include 6-9 types of vegetables and/or fruit.
 Full shares are enough for a family of 3-5 people and half shares for a family of 2-4.
 Learn how to use these vegetables through our recipes posted weekly on our website.